Leading Medical Journal: Americans Must Vote Out Current Leaders

-The New England Journal of Medicine, one of the most prestigious medical journals in the world, on Wednesday broke with a nearly two-century tradition of avoiding politics to lambast U.S. politicians for their handling of the coronavirus pandemic, reports NBC News.
+The New England Journal of Medicine, one of the most prestigious medical journals in the world, on Wednesday broke with a nearly two-century tradition of avoiding politics to lambast U.S. politicians for their handling of the coronavirus pandemic, NBC News reports.

 In a first for the journal, the editors called for Americans to vote out leaders who have not done enough to address the pandemic.